bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 and down respectively)._

 ---
+- [x] Plus One [Easy]
+> Given a non-empty array of decimal digits representing a non-negative integer, increment one to the integer.

+---
+- [x] Sqrt(x) [Easy]
+> Given a non-negative integer `x`, compute and return the square root of `x`.

+_Do binary search over the answers.
+Improvement: use Newton's method with initial guess being `x`_

+---
+- [x] Climbing Stairs [Easy]
+> You are climbing a staircase.
+It takes n steps to reach the top.
+Each time you can either climb `1` or `2` steps.
+In how many distinct ways can you climb to the top?

+---
 - [x] Set Matrix Zeros [Medium]
 > Given an `m x n matrix.
 If an element is `0`, set its entire row and column to `0`.
  Do it in-place.